Why is Confession Important?

 No sin is too big for Christ to forgive; He wants to make you white as snow!

 Sometimes we feel because we are repeating the same sins in the confessional, it's not worth going but remember change happens little by little and we should not be discouraged.
-Heaven rejoices over one sinner!
+Heaven rejoices over one sinner who repents!
 Did you know that?
 When you leave the confessional you are filled with sanctifying grace and sanctifying grace is God's gift to us and what we need to enter heaven.
 Without it, we are lost.
 Remember the Saints also were sinners like us yet they saw the error of their ways, remained true to God, true to the Church and true to the forgiveness of sins.

 St. Augustine is probably the most famous saint with a sinful past, which is rather surprising since his own mother (St. Monica) was a devout Christian.
 Augustine rejected his Christian upbringing to live a life of hedonism and constant partying.
 (He once famously prayed, “Grant me chastity, but not just yet!”)
 He fathered an illegitimate son with his young mistress, whom he abandoned at the prospect of marrying an heiress.
 Yet his holy and devout mother never gave up, constantly following him and urging him to repent.
 Eventually, her persistence paid off, and Augustine became a Priest who related his story in a volume titled Confessions, which is still widely read and referenced today.
 St. Augustine is considered a Doctor of the Church, imagine that!